CTO at the Innovation Hub for Daimler Fleetboard.

 My current interest areas are:

-- Blockchain and smart contracts and how they can enable distributed applications.
+- Blockchain and smart contracts and how they can enable decentralised and distributed applications.

 - New interface paradigms like conversational and voice interfaces.